mullak99/MathsQuestionGenerator/README.md

 ### Launch Parameters

 Launch Parameters can be used to launch the program with tweaked settings or features.
-They can be used by running the program from command prompt using `"Maths Question Generator.exe" --developer`, creating a shortcut with the parameter at the end of the Target field or by creating a `launchParams.cfg` in the config folder.
+They can be used by running the program from command prompt using `"Maths Question Generator.exe" --<param>`, creating a shortcut with the parameter at the end of the Target field or by creating a `launchParams.cfg` in the config folder.
 Here's a list of current launch parameters:

 - `--offline` or `-o`: Launches the program in Offline Mode (All internet related code disabled).
 - `--developer` or `-d`: Launches the program in developer mode, this allows access to debugging tools.